 Typically, the at-fault driver’s insurance company will cover these costs (unless the driver is uninsured or underinsured, in which case it is absolutely critical to work with a knowledgeable personal injury attorney).
 Even if the driver is insured, his or her insurance provider may try to limit, delay or deny payment for damages incurred in the accident.

 Proving Fault Is Essential

 In some cases, such as rear-end accidents or collisions caused by impaired drivers, it is very clear who was at fault.
 Sometimes, however, both drivers contribute to the accident, or there is a disagreement over who is at fault.
-To prove that the other driver was at fault, it is important to work with a law firm that can thoroughly investigate the circumstances of the accident, identify what happened and present the evidence to the court in a compelling way.
+To prove that the other driver was at fault, it is important to work with a law firm that can thoroughly investigate the circumstances of the auto accident, identify what happened and present the evidence to the court in a compelling way.

 At Farmer, Cline & Campbell, PLLC, we have decades of experience doing just that.
 We are well-versed in all of West Virginia’s insurance laws and we know how to pursue every possible source of compensation for your damages.
 We will not rest until we have gotten the best result possible in your case.

 For Help Securing Compensation After An Accident, Contact Us

 Free Initial Consultation — No Fee Unless We Win.

 During your free initial consultation, one of our attorneys will help you understand your options and begin fighting for the compensation you deserve.
 From our offices in Charleston, Beckley and Morgantown, we serve injured clients all over West Virginia.
 Please contact us via email, or call us at 866-587-0167.